Spritetm/mn812_module/README.md

 pin A15.
 It is unknown what clock specifically was used, but it's not critical:
 I used 8MHz since the MCU on the main PCB is specified up to that frequency.

+The module is quite power-hungry - with most of the LEDs on, it can pull a good 2.5A from the 5V power rail.
+If you want to save power (and are using something like a switch-mode power supply to power it), you can decide to under-volt it a little bit.
+In my experience, it still works fine when supplied with 4.5V instead of 5V.
+Alternatively, you can dim the LEDs to make the module less power-hungry as well.

 # Using the software in this repository

 This sofware is written for an ESP32-S3 board.
 It has an API for interfacing with the